Becoming a College Council member is a great opportunity to represent your colleagues, promote your profession and help shape the future of optometry.

 - providing leadership for their region by participating in local meetings as the representative of the College

-- participating in Council meetings three times each year – including the election meeting held at the College’s annual conference
+- participating in Council meetings three times each year – including the election meetings held at the College’s annual conference

 - electing the President, Vice President and Trustees